Willson Contreras Preview, Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals, including Willson Contreras (.250 on-base percentage in past 10 games, 98 points below season-long percentage), take on starting pitcher Mitch Keller and the Pittsburgh Pirates at Busch Stadium, Friday at 8:15 PM ET.
+On Saturday, Willson Contreras (.282 on-base percentage in past 10 games, 67 points below season-long percentage) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Thomas Hatch.
+First pitch is at 7:15 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Padres.
+In his most recent game, he notched a home run while going 2-for-4 against the Pirates.

 Willson Contreras Game Info & Props vs. the Pirates